pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/additionalsecretoutputs.md

     weight: 1
 ---

-{{% notes "warning" %}}
-The `additionalSecretOutputs` resource options has no effect on component resources.
-If applied to a component resource, it will be ignored.
-{{% /notes %}}

 The `additionalSecretOutputs` resource option specifies a list of named output properties that should be treated as [secrets]({{< relref "/docs/intro/concepts/secrets" >}}), which means they will be encrypted.
 It augments the list of values that Pulumi detects, based on secret inputs to the resource.

 This example ensures that the password generated for a database resource is an encrypted secret: